-Whether you are buying or selling commercial or residential real estate, there are moments between the drafting of the contract to the final closing where you may feel like the entire deal could fall through at any moment.
-While most sales happen without error, unfortunately, there are times when breaches of contract occur.
+Whether you are buying or selling commercial or residential real estate, there are moments between the drafting of the contract and the final closing where you may feel like the entire deal could fall through at any moment.
+While most sales happen without error, unfortunately, there are times where you experience a breach of contract.
 If you believe you have fallen victim to a breach of contract in your real estate transaction, the Scranton real estate attorneys at Mazzoni Karam Petorak & Valvano can help.

 What is a breach of contract?

 A breach of contract occurs when there is any violation of a term listed within a real estate contract.
 However, the type of breach will determine what type of actions can be taken.
 The following are forms of breaches of contract to be mindful of in your real estate transactions.

 Material Breach Vs. Non-Material Breach

 The two main forms of breaches that occur in real estate contracts are material and non-material.
 A material breach occurs when one party’s actions or inactions substantially impact the other party’s ability to achieve the outcome they had been contracted to.
 A non-material breach is one that violated a minor condition of the real estate contract that would result in compensation to the non-breaching party.

 In cases of material breaches, the non-breaching party has the option, in most cases, to not follow through with the rest of the contract.

 Common Forms of Breach of Contract in Real Estate Transactions